This post may contain affiliate links. Read our disclaimer.

-This Halloumi Lentil Salad is made with cooked lentils, roasted tomatoes, zucchini, and fried halloumi.
-It's a fresh, vegetarian lunch option topped with a simple avocado dressing.
+This Halloumi Lentil Salad is made with cooked lentils, roasted tomatoes, cucumber, and pan-fried halloumi, along with a simple zesty dressing.
+It's a fresh, healthy vegetarian lunch that you'll want to make all summer long!

 Halloumi!
 It's so good, right?
 Especially in this halloumi lentil salad.

-If you don't know, halloumi is a type of cheese made from a combination of sheep and goat milk.
-It’s also a harder cheese so you can easily fry it and it doesn’t melt.
+If you don't know, halloumi is a type of cheese made from a combination of sheep's milk and goat milk.
+What makes it unique is that it has a high melting point, meaning you can easily fry it and it won't melt.
 Yes, FRIED CHEESE.
 Is there anything better?
-Don’t feel bad if you’ve never tried it–I tried it for the first time a few months ago on a whim when I spotted some at Whole Foods.
-And, as you might have guessed, it was love at first bite.
+If you haven't tried it before, I promise you it will be love at first bite.

-But don't let me get ahead of myself, because even though halloumi is sort of the star of this recipe, I don't want to neglect the rest of this bowl.
+But don't let me get ahead of myself, because even though halloumi is sort of the star of this recipe, I don't want to neglect the rest of this halloumi salad.

 - It's made with fried halloumi, aka the greatest cheese of all time